by-jp/www.byjp.me/content/photos/instagram/dwdut7kbzft6cdpia53rist5y4/index.md

 - imported
 - from-instagram
 ---
-My Mum took me to London Terrariums for the workshop day she so kindly gifted me for making another solar circumnavigation — it's been wonderful\!
+My Mum took me to London Terrariums for the workshop day she so kindly gifted me for making another solar circumnavigation — it's been wonderful!